 But for other couples, neither natural conception nor ART/IVF prove successful using their own eggs and/or sperm.
 Both egg and sperm donation programs are becoming increasingly popular and offer a unique opportunity for heterosexual couples, gay couples or singles to become parents.

 Dr Miranda Myles is passionate about working with everyone in need of egg or sperm donation to help them achieve their dreams of having a baby and create their own beautiful, unique family.
-Miranda is dedicated to help donors and intending parents achieve optimal physical and emotional health prior to donation, ART/IVF, and conception.
+Miranda is dedicated to helping donors and intending parents achieve optimal physical and emotional health prior to donation, ART/IVF, and conception.
 Miranda provides a beautifully supportive and nurturing environment to allow all three of you to reach your optimal health goals, to enable you to achieve a successful conception, pregnancy and baby.

 Egg donation offers women unsuccessful in using their own eggs, the opportunity of pregnancy, and the dream of creating their family.
 Egg donation is the process whereby another female donates her eggs to the female recipient, otherwise known as the intending parent, and has a success rate (defined as a live birth) quoted between 65-75%.
 The success rate is directly correlated with the age and health of the donor, the quality of sperm used and the subsequent quality of the embryos.